 (iii) As District Magistrate

-Besides his above mentioned duties as Deputy Commissioner, District Collector, and District Magistrate, he plays an important role as Deputy Custodian, under the Displaced Persons (Compensation and Rehabilitation) Act, 1954.
+Besides her above mentioned duties as Deputy Commissioner, District Collector, and District Magistrate, she plays an important role as Deputy Custodian, under the Displaced Persons (Compensation and Rehabilitation) Act, 1954.
 In this capacity his duties are: revision against the orders of Tahsildars and Officer-in-Charge, Rural, regarding allotment of land and houses in rural areas; revision against the orders of the District Rent Officer, regarding allotment of houses and shops in urban areas and disposal of cases received from the Assistant Custodian (Judicial) regarding evacuee property.

 Additional Deputy Commissioner